cbeck88/spirit-po/README.md

 ## Licensing and Distribution

-**spirit-po** is free software available under the Boost software license.
+**spirit-po** is open-source software available under the Boost software license.

 ## Dependencies